claramarie13/claramarie/README.md

 # DNE

-This is a repository developed for teaching the class _Digital Network Economy_ at [Cologne Business School](https://cbs.de).
+This is a repository developed for me to try out GitHub, Gatsby, Visual Studio Codes and further Tools after visiting the class _Digital Network Economy_ at [Cologne Business School](https://cbs.de).

 ## Develop